 But our readers have discovered that Dave’s advice about saving for retirement with a long-term, systematic investing plan actually works, and they’ve built their confidence as well as their retirement funds!

 If you’re new to retirement investing, you’ve clearly come to the right place!
-Get involved in your retirement plan and learn more by talking to an investing professional.
+Get involved in your retirement plan and learn more by talking to a trustworthy financial advisor.
 Soon, you’ll have confidence in your ability to retire and the nest egg to back it up!